 By at least 1944, the Salt Lake City Division was operating a resident agency in Las Vegas, and it became one of the largest in the Bureau.
 In early 1960s, the city of Las Vegas was growing rapidly, and the Bureau’s caseload there was rising right along with it.
 As a result, FBI Headquarters ordered the transfer of all cases and files pertaining to Nevada from the Salt Lake City Division to Las Vegas.
-In December 1960, the Las Vegas Division was opened under the leadership of Special Agent in Charge John H. Williams.
+In December 1960, John H. Williams was designated Special Agent in Charge and in February, 1961, the opening of the new division was announced.
 The new division was first housed in an office at 300 Fremont Street, but moved into a new federal building at 11th and Bridger Streets in May 1961.

 The threat of organized crime has long been an issue in Las Vegas.
 During the 1960s, the division investigated mob influence in the gaming industry, gathering criminal intelligence about the work of such mobsters as Sam Giancanna and Vito Roselli.
 During the next decade, FBI Las Vegas worked with other field offices to apply new racketeering laws and undercover techniques in the fight against organized crime.

 Throughout its history, the Las Vegas Division has captured a number of Ten Most Wanted Fugitives and handled many bank robbery and kidnapping cases—often working with state and local partners.
-While a resident agency, it arrested a prison escapee named Thomas Massingale in 1953.
 In 1968, the division captured two Top Ten fugitives and identified the remains of a third.
 In 1963, FBI Las Vegas also provided key assistance in the investigation of the kidnapping of Frank Sinatra, Jr., which led to the arrest of three individuals.

 1970s through 1990s